Window birdfeeders are a wonderful venue to observe wild bird behaviour.

 Rose Breasted Grosbeak

-Some wild birds will require a good deal of patience while waiting for them to feel comfortable enough to visit window birdfeeders.
+Some wild birds will require a good deal of patience while you are waiting for them to feel comfortable enough to visit window birdfeeders.
 But what joy when they do!